top of page

 Rev. Elena Rose Vera, Associate Minister

-was ordained at Fellowship in April 2016.
+was ordained at Fellowship in April 2016 and serves as a member of the Board of Trustees.
 Elena grew up in rural Oregon and has distinguished herself as a political and theological writer with a focus on the intersections between colonial history, race, gender, and queer liberation.
 She is a graduate of Starr King School for the Ministry.
 She travels the country as a preacher and poet, and has dedicated herself to the work of radical love, queer theology, and justice for those who live at the edges, and those whose backs are against the wall.

 Carl Blake at Piano 2014 copy.jpg